MicrosoftDocs/patterns-practices/patterns-practices/reference/mspp-regions-behaviors-namespace.md

 Defines the attached behavior that keeps the items of the <a href="http://msdn.microsoft.com/en-us/library/ms595227">Selector</a> host control in synchronization with the <a href="https://msdn.microsoft.com/library/microsoft.practices.prism.regions.iregion">IRegion</a>.
 This behavior also makes sure that, if you activate a view in a region, the SelectedItem is set.
 If you set the SelectedItem or SelectedItems (ListBox) then this behavior will also call Activate on the selected items.
 <div>
 <h2 id="remarks-1">Remarks</h2>
-<span id="remarksToggle"></span> When calling Activate on a view, you can only select a single active view at a time.
+ When calling Activate on a view, you can only select a single active view at a time.
 By setting the SelectedItems property of a listbox, you can set multiple views to active.
 </div>
 </div></td>
 </tr>